VoxeLibre/VoxeLibre/LEGAL.md

 Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)
 <https://creativecommons.org/licenses/by-sa/3.0/>

-See README.txt in each mod directory for detailed information about other authors.
+See README.txt or mod.conf in each mod directory for detailed information about other authors.
+Complete information is in the git commit log.